kuroneko/cdu/README.md

 To build the current cdu clients, you will need

+* A C++17 compatible compiler
-* CMake 3.1
+* CMake 3.x
 * SDL2
 * SDL2_ttf
 * SDL2_image
-* libconfig

-After checking out the source tree and initialising the submodules (libpsx)
+After checking out the source tree and initialising the submodules (libpsx, sol2 and lua)

 1. Create and change to a build directory.
 (You don't want to do your builds in the source tree)